Del Mar, California: History

+The San Diego Freeway opened in 1963 and the entire Interstate 5 was completed in 1966.
+This allowed vehicle traffic between Los Angeles and San Diego to bypass Del Mar.
+Along with the prior closure of the Del Mar Airport, this led to temporary difficulties for the city business district.
+The Hotel Del Mar closed in 1963.
+The following years were sometimes known at the Open Spaces Decade.
+From 1964, there was a campaign to expand the Torrey Pines State Park, later the Torrey Pines State Natural Reserve, into land that then included part of Del Mar.
+This became the Torrey Pines Natural Reserve Extension in 1970.
+The Torrey Pine became a specially protected tree in Del Mar and an unofficial symbol of the area.
+The Torrey pine branch with its needle-like leaves are used as part of the city logo.
+The tree has also been used by the city in public art.
+The movement to preserve open spaces and prevent excessive development also led to the establishment of Sea Grove Park.

 Much of the population is on the coast and nearby bluff which are vulnerable to sea level rise caused by climate change.
 In 2019, the city refused to develop a managed retreat strategy for moving infrastructure and population centers from the water.
 This decision was made against the recommendation of the California Coastal Commission.
 Instead the city is planning on using other climate change adaptation strategies, such as seawalls and beach nourishment.

 The Surf Line railroad tracks are adjacent to coastal bluffs some 40 feet above the beach for 1.7 mi.
 Coastal erosion eats away at the bluffs each year.
 The North County Transit District drove steel beams into the beach at the base of the bluffs in September 2020 to stabilize the face of the bluffs for 20 or 30 years.
 The city wanted to require the transit agency to cover the shotcrete wall on the bluff with natural soil and native plantings.
 The city council, the California Coastal Commission, and residents have opposed the district's plans to install a chain-link fence that would stop pedestrians from crossing the tracks to get to the beach.
 The district considered this to be a safety issue as trespassers along the right-of-way have been hit by trains.
 This mile-and-a-half stretch (2.4 km) along the southern half of the city does not have legal access to the beach.
 Due to offshore reefs and wave patterns, this section has some of the best surfing in San Diego County.

-In 2023, the city was out of compliance with the state Housing Element Law.
-They submitted a housing plan to the state that did not meet guidelines for future housing.
-They were working with the state to get in compliance, but until they did, they couldn't block new housing projects based on city zoning laws alone.